 These homemade protein granola bars are crunchy, nutty, and great for meal prep!
 Make a batch of them and you’ll have a portable breakfast or snack for the rest of the week.

-One of my longest running AnneTheRD nutrition counseling clients and I usually meet at a bakery in Alexandria that sells these really delicious homemade protein granola bars.
+One of my longest running AnneTheRD nutrition counseling clients and I met at a bakery in Alexandria that sells these really delicious homemade protein granola bars.

-I’ve been wanting for months to try to recreate a variation of them so my client (and I) can make them at home.
+For months I wanted to try to recreate a variation of them so my client (and I) could make them at home.
 I’m happy to say it finally happened.
-Client and husband approved. 🙂
+Client and husband approved! 🙂

 Homemade Protein Granola Bars